ouspg/CompSec/Lab3_ChipWhisperer/README.md

 ### Requirements
 In order for you to complete this lab you need a ChipWhisperer board + a target board and a copy of ChipWhispererlubuntu virtual machine found in the course folder in the university drive.

+## How to complete?
+Task of this lab are divided to 4 different levels which are also corresponding the grades that are achieved by completing them.
+For example, completing levels 2, 3 and 4 results grade 4 in this lab.
+Completing level 2 and 3 should be taking about 4 hours so you are expected to do that during classroom lab time.
+If you want to continue working at home with those tasks or you want to do more advanced level 4 and 5 tasks, you can disscuss about lending the equipment with course assistants.

+Read every task carefully before starting to work on it so you will have clear picture what you are expected to do and what you are expected to return.
+Every task will state clearly what you are expected to do.
+If you are in doubt, you can always ask further advise from lab assistants.

+(TODO: More info about returning stuff on git or on this template?)

 # Level 2